 Notes

-- If using frozen berries, thawing them in the fridge will make it easier to process in the food processor/blender.
+- Raspberries: If using frozen berries, thawing them in the fridge will make it easier to process in the food processor/blender.
 You will also need to boil the berries down for longer because there will be more liquid to boil out from the ice.
-It will likely take closer to 20-30 minutes.
+It will likely take closer to 30-40 minutes.

 - Storage and Make-Ahead Tips: Store frosted cakes & cupcakes at room temperature for up to 8 hours, or in the fridge for up to 3 days.
 Bring to room temperature on the counter before enjoying.
 Frosting can be made ahead of time, placed in a container and refrigerated for up to 2 days.
 Bring to room temperature on the counter, then beat with an electric mixer (if needed) until smooth before frosting cakes and cupcakes.
-Frosting can be frozen for up to 2 months, then thaw in the fridge.

 - Makes enough for: